ZouhairMudakka/Autonomous-Job-Seeker/ROADMAP.md

 2. **Real-Time Interaction**
    - Chat interface lets the user give instructions:
-     - *“Stop after 10 apps.”*
+     - *"Stop after 10 apps."*
-     - *“Focus on remote roles only.”*
+     - *"Focus on remote roles only."*
    - Extension relays these instructions to the AI, which adjusts thresholds or strategies.

 3. **Live Status Feed**
    - Receives streaming text updates from the AI:
-     - *“Applying to LinkedIn job: Senior Data Scientist, confidence=0.92.”*
+     - *"Applying to LinkedIn job: Senior Data Scientist, confidence=0.92."*
    - User can see or ignore as desired.

 4. **Local vs. Cloud Execution**